SciLT: Long-tailed Image Classification under Scientific Image Domains: Experiment

 \section{Experiment}

-We conduct experiments on Blood, ISIC, and NIH-Chest following the settings described above, with additional details provided in Appendix Sec.~\ref{hyper}.
-To evaluate model performance, we propose a new metric, BalancedScore (BScore)
+We conduct experiments on Blood, ISIC 2019, and NIH-Chest following the settings described above, with additional details in Appendix Sec.C.
+We compare our method with cRT~\cite{kang2019decoupling}, MiSLAS~\cite{zhong2021improving}, PaCo~\cite{cui2021parametric}, BCL~\cite{zhu2022balanced}, LPT~\cite{dong2022lpt}, and LIFT~\cite{shi2024long}.
+Overall accuracy (OvAcc) and macro-averaged class accuracy (Macro) are the primary metrics.
+OvAcc measures performance under the observed test prior, whereas Macro gives each class equal weight and is therefore insensitive to test-set class frequencies.
+We additionally report BalancedScore (BScore),

-inspired by the F-score.
-BScore attains a high value only when both overall accuracy and macro-averaged accuracy are high, thus encouraging a balanced trade-off between head and tail classes.
-This design is motivated by the fact that scientific datasets often exhibit imbalanced test distributions, making BScore a suitable metric for comprehensive evaluation in practical scientific long-tailed scenarios.
+as a secondary descriptive summary.
+BScore is the harmonic mean of the two primary metrics and becomes small when either component is small.
+It does not replace balanced accuracy, Macro, or the Many/Medium/Few breakdown, and we do not claim that it is invariant to the test prior.